Do Flights Get Cancelled Due to Thunderstorms? Understanding Airline Policies

 Severity and Duration of the Thunderstorm

 Airlines monitor the severity and duration of a thunderstorm before making any cancellation decisions.
 More intense storms with high wind shear, large hail, or tornado warnings present greater risks for aircraft.
-The speed at which a storm is moving also plays a significant role in determining its impact on flight operations.
+The speed at which a storm moves also significantly determines its impact on flight operations.
 Longer-lasting storms can lead to prolonged disruptions in air travel, influencing the decision to cancel flights.

 Air Traffic Control Restrictions